Andrew Masich, PhD

-Tonia Rose is vice president, museum administration, and oversees development fundraising and the collecting, curatorial, and exhibitions activities along with board management of the History Center.
-Tonia joined the History Center in 2003 in the executive division, where she contributed to the growth of the institution in strategic planning, accreditation, donor cultivation, and project management in her role as director of administration.
+Tonia joined the History Center in 2003 contributing to the growth of the institution in strategic planning, accreditation, donor cultivation, and project management with iconic exhibitions Destination Moon and Vatican Splendors and partnerships for elevated programming connected to Pittsburgh’s Bicentennial.
 Prior to joining the History Center, Tonia worked in museum education at the Carnegie Museum of Art, the Children’s Museum of Pittsburgh, and the Pennsylvania Academy of The Fine Arts.
 Tonia has an MA in museum education from the University of the Arts and a BA in art history and museum studies from Juniata College.

 Director of Publications